Los Angeles and Independence Railroad: After the SP acquisition

 With the Port of Los Angeles nearing completion in 1908 and Santa Monica shipping traffic ceasing, Southern Pacific leased the railroad line and Santa Monica wharf to Los Angeles Pacific Railroad (a forerunner of the Pacific Electric) which electrified the portion between the long wharf and Sentous (La Cienega) in that year.
 The remainder of the line was electrified by 1911 when various electric railroads merged under the Pacific Electric name.
 In 1912 Moving Picture World reported, "The old Southern Pacific passenger depot at Santa Monica has been leased by the Bison Company and will be remodeled and converted into business offices and dressing rooms."
 The wharf was demolished in 1913.

 Locomotives

 Santa Monica Air Line

 By 1920 the line was known as the Santa Monica Air Line of the Pacific Electric Railway, providing electric freight and passenger service between Los Angeles and Santa Monica.

 E Line (Los Angeles Metro)

-The line was subsequently purchased for use as a light rail line, which began operation in 2012.
+The line was subsequently purchased from Southern Pacific for use as a light rail line, which began operation in 2012.

 Legacy

-In 2015, a Santa Monica restaurant named after the railroad line was opened.
-The Independence offers drinks named after the station stops and a 140th anniversary party for the steam line.
+From 2015 to 2023, a Santa Monica restaurant named after the railroad line was operated.
+The Independence offered drinks named after the station stops and a 140th anniversary party for the steam line.